 Many "designer" cat food dishes nowadays come with matching "placemats."
 These mats serve to anchor the dish, as well as to catch any dribbles that may spill out.
 You can make your own placemat by using disposable materials, such as cardboard from boxes or carpet remnants.
 Inexpensive plastic "human" placemats are nice too.
 They can be wiped off, and liquid spills don't soak through.

 We all have had those emergencies when you have to be away overnight, or your boss asks you to work late.
 Free-feeding isn't always the answer, particularly with an overweight cat.
 To the rescue: automatic feeders.
-These range for expensive electronic feeders that can be programmed over several days, to simple battery-operated feeders that will pop open at the appointed time.
+These range from expensive electronic feeders that can be programmed over several days, to simple battery-operated feeders that will pop open at the appointed time.